StuHorsman-zz/cdh-preinstall/README.md

 A number of steps are required to prep a cluster for the CDH install, these rudimentary few scripts eases the pain.

+These scripts were created against hosts running in Amazon EC2, where you can use the same key/pair file for access to the ec2-user.

 TODO: Replace with puppet.

 Usage: